 Becoming a confident wine taster requires some practice.
-I know, that's the fun part right?
-Or is it?
-For some people, wine tasting feels intimidating.
-The rich history of wine terminology and the fancy airs put on by members of the wine press make the simple act of tasting wine feel like you are sitting for the bar exam.
+Unlike practicing math or musical scales, wine-tasting practice can be a lot of fun.
+Unfortunately, for many of us, wine tasting feels intimidating.
+The rich history of wine terminology (jargon) and the fancy airs put on by members of the wine press make the simple act of tasting wine feel like you are sitting for the bar exam.

-We want you to enjoy wine tasting.
-That's why we put together a few simple things to keep in mind before you are standing or sitting in front of your next glass of wine.
+We want to change that so you enjoy wine tasting.
+That's why we put together a few simple tips for you to keep in mind.
+These will make you more comfortable the next time you are standing or sitting at a wine tasting.

 1. Keep an open mind

-Wine tasting gives us the chance to sample many different wines while interacting with people that have an intimate understanding of what you are tasting.
+Wine tasting allows us to sample many different wines while interacting with people who have an intimate understanding of what you are tasting.
 It will make the experience even more enjoyable if you approach it with the right attitude.

 - Think about the qualities that you like in wine, other beverages, and food.
-If you have a sweet tooth you might already gravitate toward Muscat, Chenin blanc, and Riesling.
-But many merlots, syrahs, and California pinot noirs are fruit-forward and your palate will perceive that strawberry, raspberry, and blueberry notes as sweet.
+If you have a sweet tooth, you might gravitate toward Muscat, Chenin Blanc, or sweet Riesling.
+But many Merlots, Syrahs, and California Pinot Noirs are fruit-forward, and your palate will perceive the strawberry, raspberry, and blueberry notes as sweet.

 2. Remember basic tasting mechanics

-When you are at a tasting room with a glass of wine before you, remember how to technically taste wine:
+When you are at a tasting room with a glass of wine begging you to chug it, remember you are there to taste and evaluate:

-- Look at the wine; evaluate for color and clarity.
-(Click here for more in-depth wine-tasting tips)
+- Look at the wine; note the color and clarity.
+(Click here for more detailed wine-tasting steps)

 - Taste the wine, letting the liquid roll across your palate and sipping in a little air if you’re comfortable.

-- Then Let the fun begin.
+- Then, let the fun begin.
 What flavors stand out to you?
 Is it sweet or dry?
 The best part about wine tasting is deciding what it means to you.
-Perhaps you identify minerality and ripe, red fruit.
+Perhaps you identify minerality and ripe red fruit.
 Or maybe instead of tasting words, the wine triggers a memory of standing in the rain as a child or eating berries off the vine.
+There is no right or wrong!
+Just have fun with it.

 You’ll walk away from your wine tasting far more satisfied if you take the time to think about and discuss what you’ve tasted, even if you hated it in the end.